-Some time after the war was over Prof. Seki went to work for Lockheed Aircraft Co., where he was officially employed as a manufacturing research mechanic [confirmed 2010] from 1952 until his retirement in 1986.
-At that time he retired to Bullhead City, AZ, where he worked for a helicopter company for a few years.
+In 1952 Prof. Seki went to work for Lockheed Aircraft Co., where he was officially employed as a manufacturing research mechanic until his retirement in 1986.
+He retired to Bullhead City, AZ, where he worked for a helicopter company for a few years.
 In declining health from emphysema and severe pulmonary disease caused by years of smoking, Prof. Seki was eventually placed in a nursing home until he passed away on April 20, 1998.

 Seki was an avid martial artist and dedicated instructor.
 His whole life revolved around Ju-Jitsu.
 He held yudansha grades in Judo, Karate, Aikido, and Ju-Jitsu, most of which he earned in Japan.
 He was ultimately promoted to Kudan [9th dan] in Ju-Jitsu.
 He taught at the Burbank YMCA in the early 1960’s and then moved his instructional program to Los Angeles Valley College, where he taught Ju-Jitsu four nights a week [for $1.25/month] through their community service program.
 In the early 1980’s he moved his program to the Victory-Vineland Recreation Center, Van Nuys, until his retirement from Lockheed in 1986.